NotShin/Toxic-Doge/README.md

-# The Toxic Doge Barkpaper
+# The TOXIC DOGE Barkpaper

 ## Versions